OksanaMosk/AutoRiaClone/README.md

 Premium accounts: Unlimited car listings.
 Currency Conversion: Car prices are automatically converted using the PrivatBank exchange rate and updated daily.
 If inappropriate words are found, sellers will be prompted to edit the listing (up to 3 attempts).
-After 3 failed attempts, the listing becomes inactive and managers are notified.
+After 3 failed attempts, the listing becomes inactive and the Manager receives an email notification about it.
 Listing Statistics (Premium Only)
 Premium users can view the following detailed statistics for their listings:
 Views per day, week, and month.
 Average car price by region (e.g., Kyiv, Lviv).
 National average price for cars.

-🏗️ System Architecture 🏗️
+🏗🏗️ System Architecture with WebSocket
-The system is designed for scalability and flexibility and Docker for containerization, for deployment AWS.
-The architecture consists of the following components:
+The system is designed for scalability and flexibility, using Docker for containerization and ready for deployment on AWS.
+The architecture includes the following components:
 Backend (Django): Handles car listings, user management, and statistics.
-Frontend (Next.js): The user interface for browsing listings and managing accounts.
+Frontend (Next.js): User interface for browsing listings and managing accounts.
-Database (MySQL): Stores all user and car listing data.
+Database (Supabase / PostgreSQL): Stores all user and car listing data.
 Redis: Used for caching and task management via Celery.
-Celery: Asynchronous task execution.
+Celery: Handles asynchronous background tasks.
 Nginx: Reverse proxy managing incoming requests.
+Docker: Containerization of all components for easy deployment and scaling.
+WebSocket: Provides real-time chat between Sellers and Buyers, including private messaging.

 🛠️ Setup and Installation
 1. Clone the Repository